powerhousepro69/videoinfox/readme.md

-# Videoinfox v5.8.00
+# Videoinfox v5.9.00

 ### *Where video download and play is a clipboard copy away . . .*

-#### NEW: &nbsp; A Download Queue for Browse.
-Add videos to the queue from any of the URL Playlists.
+#### NEW: &nbsp; -Not Downloaded located in Download Playlist -Browse with options -Download and -Add to Queue

 ![Videoinfox HOME](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/HOME.png)